 LifeSciHub is exploring operating as a DAO, because we’re not sure a top heavy, expensive management structure is necessary for a community such as ours.
 After all, as independently incorporated expert small businesses in life sciences R&D, we are all business owners ourselves.
 Although we may not have understood Profit & Loss statements very well when we were still employees, most of us do now.
 We have our own lawyers and accountants.
 We manage our own time, do our own business development.

 In other words, there is nothing a “CEO” or other “upper management” exec can do that we aren’t already doing for our own small businesses.
-So if we already know everything there is to know about business operations, why would we come together, collaborate, and create value that is going to end up going into the pocket of some suit or worse, outside of our organization, to investors?
-What do investors do other than supplying case?
+So if we already know everything there is to know about business operations, why would we come together, collaborate, and create value that is going to end up going into the pocket of a single or small group of executives, or worse, outside of our organization, to investors?
+What do investors do other than supplying cash, at an enormous, expensive premium?
 Investors don’t create value.
 Workers create value.

 This is a work in progress however here are the core elements: